-Director Independent Not Independent Reason for Status Greg Bay $\sqrt{}$ No direct or indirect material relationship Christine McGinley √ No direct or indirect material relationship Sonia Tibbatts √ No direct or indirect material relationship Philip Scherman √ No direct or indirect material relationship Stephen Lockwood V While Former President and Co-Chief Executive Officer of Mullen Group, it has been more than three years since Mr. Lockwood held this position David Mullen √ Related to Mr. Murray Mullen Murray Mullen V Chairman of the Board, Chief Executive Officer and President
+Director Independent Not Independent Reason for Status Christine McGinley $\sqrt{}$ No direct or indirect material relationship David Mullen V Related to Mr. Murray Mullen Murray Mullen V Chairman of the Board, Chief Executive Officer and President Philip Scherman V No direct or indirect material relationship Sonia Tibbatts √ No direct or indirect material relationship Stephen Lockwood V While Former President and Co-Chief Executive Officer of Mullen Group, it has been more than three years since Mr. Lockwood held this position

-Board Chairman
+Board Chairperson

 We have written TERMS OF REFERENCE for this position.
-In accordance with those terms, our Board Chairman guides the operations of the Board and ensures effective relations with shareholders, other stakeholders and the public.
+In accordance with those terms, our Board Chairperson guides the operations of the Board and ensures effective relations with shareholders, other stakeholders and the public.
 Mr. Murray K. Mullen was appointed as the Chairman of our Board in 2001.
 While Mr. Mullen is not an independent director, the Board has established mechanisms that enable it to function independently from management if and when necessary.